Baylor > Health Center > Services Available > Meningitis Vaccine FAQ's for Faculty

 Q: Why is there a change?

-A: The fatal and near-fatal cases of meningitis in two Texas college students resulted in the passage of a new Texas law requiring that all new or entering college students under the age of 30 on the first day of class have the bacterial meningitis vaccine or a booster within the last 5 years.
-This law is effective January 1, 2012.
+A: The fatal and near-fatal cases of meningitis in two Texas college students resulted in the passage of a new Texas law requiring that all new or entering college students under the age of 22 have the bacterial meningitis vaccine or a booster within the last 5 years.
 This law applies to all students attending a college or university in the state of Texas.

 Q: Which students are required to get the meningitis vaccine?

 A: Starting January 1, 2014, all entering students under the age of 22 years must have had the bacterial meningitis vaccine within 5 years of the first day of class.
 This must be administered at least 10 days prior to first class day.
 Also any student who previously attended Baylor and is returning after a break in enrollment of at least one fall or spring semester must be in compliance.

 Q: How does a student submit their Bacterial Meningitis Vaccination documentation?